The John and Ken Show: Format

 The show is generally broadcast directly from the studios of KFI, with guests usually appearing on the show via telephone.
 There are occasional remote broadcasts to the site of news or to various political rallies.
 Also, KFI news reporters come on the show and expand on stories aired in the newscasts.
 The 5 p.m. hour is the most listened to hour of the show and is sometimes themed.

 Recurring features of the show include Chiampou's Friday movie review, where he grades one movie released that week on a 1-10 scale, with 10 being highest; the "Moist Line", which plays edited listener comments on a voice mail line; and Hack in a Dumpster which is a homage to 2014 Ukraine revolution in metaphorically disposing of a public figure which the hosts disagree with.
 Other features include The John & Ken Health and Science Desk, covering medical news; Execution Desk, covering news on the death penalty; and Naked Desk, with news stories involving people who are nude.

 One regular segment that does accept significant caller participation is The Hour of Rage, where callers rant either about a topic selected by the host or do freeform rants.
 However, it is common for an entire show to pass without a call being taken from a listener.

 Kobylt and Chiampou were active during David Westerfield's trial for the Murder of Danielle van Dam.
 Kobylt shouted, "Hey, Westerfield, are you in there?
 Did you kill Danielle?".
 Kobylt also tossed broccoli at "vegetable head" jurors, who were not convicting Westerfield swiftly enough in his opinion.

 Political views

 The hosts eschew any party labels or loyalties, and were not politically involved prior to their experience in New Jersey.
 Kobylt has indicated that his role is "to identify who the bad guy is and what the bad act is so that people feel it viscerally... pointing out how they were screwed in some way."

-Mostly fiscally conservative on issues like taxes, they also frequently lean conservative with regard to crime.
+Mostly fiscally conservative on issues like taxes and spending, they also frequently lean conservative with regard to crime and immigration.